Prrenjas: Highways

 The only main road in Prrenjas is the SH3 (State Road 3) that starts in Tirana and ends in Korçë and passes by Prrenjas.

 Sports

-Prrenjas favourite city sport is football.
-The main soccer team KF Domozdova founded in 1923 disbanded in 2018 due to financial problems.
-Following the disbandment of the football club, the city stadium was demolished to make way for the construction of the new city center.
+Prrenja's main football team, KF Domozdova, was founded in 1923 and disbanded in 2018 due to financial problems.
+Following the disbandment of the club, the city stadium was demolished to make way for the construction of the new city center.